 The truth is that these services are far more alike than they are different.
 There is very little to distinguish TD Ameritrade and Fidelity as a trading platform.
 However, there are a few areas where investors can make a decision.

 First, if you have a retail location for one of these services near you, that is a good argument for selecting that trading platform.
 This is your money we’re talking about.
 The ability to seek in-person counsel if you have questions or concerns, or even just want advice, is a feature which you should not overlook.

 Beyond that, TD Ameritrade is likely the better option for more sophisticated investors due to its thinkorswim brand.
-This is particularly true for investors who are likely to make the most of their trades on the app.
-Thinkorswim allows a meaningfully greater degree of depth and customization, making it the better choice for high volume or high complexity investors.
+This is particularly true for investors who are likely to make the most of their trades on the app. thinkorswim allows a meaningfully greater degree of depth and customization, making it the better choice for high volume or high complexity investors.

 Fidelity may be the better option for casual investors, although by only a small amount.
 Investors who are likely to make most of their trades through the app will benefit from being able to invest in mutual funds that way, instead of having to get on their web portal as TD Ameritrade requires.
-Beyond that the Fidelity platform is somewhat more streamlined and easy to access.
+Beyond that the Fidelity platform is somewhat more sleek and easy to access.

-TD Ameritrade and Fidelity bear numerous similarities, in terms of fees, services, features and experiences, so your decision on whether to use one or the other may turn on subjective criteria or personal preference.
+TD Ameritrade and Fidelity bear numerous similarities in terms of fees, services, features and experiences.
+So your decision on whether to use one or the other may turn on subjective criteria or personal preference.
 Keep in mind that both TD Ameritrade and Fidelity offer in-person services such as advising and other broker services.
 Whichever one you invest with, make sure you first have a financial plan to guide your investing.